 How to Add Smoke Flavor to a Cocktail

 There are a number of ways to infuse smoke into a cocktail.
-You can buy a smoke gun that burns wood pellets or chips and infuses the residual smoke into the cocktail glass through a short hose.
+You can buy a smoke infuser that burns wood pellets or chips and infuses the residual smoke into the glass through a short hose.

-Alternatively, you can purchase a cocktail smoking kit with a piece that rests on your glass.
-Wood chips are put into a small well with a screen underneath it, and the smoke billows into the glass, infusing the liquor by placing a direct flame on the wood chips.
+Alternatively, you can purchase a cocktail smoke kit with a piece that rests on your glass.
+Wood chips are put into a small well with a screen underneath it, and the smoke billows into the glass, infusing the spirit by placing a direct flame on the wood chips.

 This smoked gin cocktail doesn’t require special tools – you will only need a lighter, plate, some rosemary sprigs, and a glass!
-After lighting a rosemary sprig on fire, allow it to burn a little and produce smoke before placing the cocktail glass directly over it.
+After lighting a rosemary sprig, allow it to burn a little and produce smoke before placing the glass directly over it.
 This will trap the smoke and infuse the smoky flavor into the glass.

 Ingredient Notes